citizenfx/fivem-docs/content/docs/game-references/gamer-tags.md

 ### Health bar colour

 Health bar has 0 opacity by default.
-Colour of health bar changes using it's own native:
+Colour of health bar changes using its own native:

 ### Lua